ArcherDotBuild/NodeJS-v2/README.md

 #### The rest

-Depending on what version on Node.js you're running, there are so many more globals.
+Depending on what version on NodeJS you're running, there are so many more globals.
 Not as many as the Browser, but enough that you'll probably never use many of them.
 Check them out :link: [here](https://nodejs.org/api/globals.html).

 ## 4. Modules